SamMintah/SamMintah/README.md

-## Hello 👋, Sam here.
+## Hello 👋, Sam here!
 ---

- #### ⚡ on a cosmic adventure to explore the vast universe of open source, one epic commit at a time.🚀
+ #### ⚡ I'm on a cosmic adventure to explore the vast universe of open source, one epic commit at a time.🚀

 ---